-The Committees constituted by the Board focus on specific areas and take informed decisions within the framework of delegated authority and make specific recommendations to the Board on matters within their areas or purview.
-The decisions and recommendations of the Committees are placed before the Board for information or for approval, as required.
+The Committees constituted by the Board focus on specific areas and take informed decisions within the framework of delegated authority and make specific recommendations to the Board on matters within their purview.
+Decisions and recommendations of the Committees are placed before the Board for information or for approval, as required.